Interaction between an impurity and nonlinear excitations in a polariton condensate: INTRODUCTION

-The exciton-polariton BEC has emerged as a versatile platform for studying the impurity-related problems.
-In comparison with previous fields \cite{Chevy2010,Massignan2014,Adlong2020,Schmidt2018,Jorgensen2016,Hu2016,Zoe2020}, which mainly concern equilibrium quantum medium, the polariton condensates have fundamental novel aspects associated with their inherent non-equilibrium character and the strong nonlinearity.
-As such, the excitations of an homogeneous open-dissipative polariton condensate exhibit exotic properties.
-The linear excitations are provided by the diffusive Goldstone modes~\cite{Wouters2007,Littlewood2006,Byrnes2012,Xu2017}, with observable ghost branches of Bogoliubov excitations~\cite{Pieczarka2015}.
-This have already prompted questions and studies on the definition of superfluidity and the characteristic observables in a nonequilibrium context, e.g., extension of the standard Landau critical velocity has been proposed~\cite{Janot2013,Keeling2011,Van2014,Gladilin2016,Juggins2018,Amelio2020,He2021}.
+The exciton-polariton BEC has emerged as a novel platform for studying the impurity-related problems.
+In comparison with previous systems~\cite{Chevy2010,Massignan2014,Adlong2020,Schmidt2018,Jorgensen2016,Hu2016,Zoe2020}, which mainly concern equilibrium quantum medium, the polariton condensates have the fundamental novel aspects associated with their inherent non-equilibrium character and the strong nonlinearity.
+Firstly, because the polariton BEC is open-dissipative, the excitations of an homogeneous polariton condensate exhibit exotic properties.
+For instance, the linear excitations are provided by the diffusive Goldstone modes~\cite{Wouters2007,Littlewood2006,Byrnes2012,Xu2017}, with observable ghost branches of Bogoliubov excitations~\cite{Pieczarka2015}.
+This have already triggered questions and studies on the definition of superfluidity and the characteristic observables in a nonequilibrium context, e.g., extension of the standard Landau critical velocity has been proposed~\cite{Janot2013,Keeling2011,Van2014,Gladilin2016,Juggins2018,Amelio2020,He2021}.
 Novel kinds of nonlinear excitations have also been observed in recent experiments, such as the oblique dark solitons and vortices ~\cite{vortex1,vortex2,vortex3}, or bright spatial and temporal solitons~\cite{sky1}.
-Thus, a timely question arises: In a non-equilibrium polariton BEC, what is the interaction mechanism between an impurity with the finite effective mass and a dynamical medium consisting of nonlinear excitations?
+Secondly, compared to the light-only solitons in the optical setups, the excitonic component of the polariton leads to weaker diffraction and stronger inter-particle interactions, implying, respectively, tighter localization and lower powers for nonlinear functionality.
+These appealing properties of polaritons can be used for quantum information processing~\cite{Flayac2013}, quantum computation and simulation~\cite{Sanvitto2016}.
+In particular, Ref.~\cite{Sich2012} has engineered dissipative bright polariton solitons, whose picosecond response time makes them more useful for ultrafast information processing than the light-only solitons of semiconductor cavity lasers.
+Thus, a timely question arises: In a non-equilibrium polariton BEC, what is the interaction mechanism between an impurity with the finite effective mass and a dynamical medium with nonlinear excitations?